okd-project/okd/FAQ.md

 oc get co
 ```

-Check the status of your nodes (upgrade may include an upgrade to Fedora CoreOS):
+Check the status of your nodes (cluster upgrades may include base OS updates):
 ```
 oc get nodes
 ```

 ## How can I find out what's inside of a (CI) release and which commit id each component has?
-This one is very helpful if you want to know, if a certain commit has landed in your current version:
+This one is very helpful if you want to know if a certain commit has landed in your current version:

   ```
   oc adm release info registry.svc.ci.openshift.org/origin/release:4.4  --commit-urls